 The first step to getting insurance is figuring out not only how much of a death benefit you’ll need, but also which type of policy is best for you.

 Let’s start with how much.
 A common rule of thumb is 10 times your salary.
 But that’s just a starting point, and every situation is different.
 Typically you’ll want enough to cover whatever it is you’re trying to replace, whether that’s mortgage debt or lost income.
 You may also need more than you originally anticipated if you want a death benefit large enough to cover big future expenses like your child’s college or wedding.
+Life insurance calculators like this one can also help you get a sense of how much you need.

 Once you’ve come up with a ballpark, you’ll have to figure out what type of policy you want.
 There are two main types of insurance: Permanent life Insurance covers you for your whole life and builds cash value; term life insurance covers you for a set number of years.